Ad4mWest/LandMarks/README.md

 # LandMarks
-an application for viewing beautiful places written in SwiftUI.
+  An application for viewing beautiful places written in SwiftUI.